Update: ‘Design’ section updated.

 MB.EA-M platform

 You read it right.
 The MB.EA-M platform may have been unheard of to most outside of Mercedes-Benz, but that’s the underpinning of the next-gen EQC.
 The company has confirmed that it will utilize a newly developed, dedicated EV platform called MB.EA for next-gen mid-size and large-size electric cars.
-TopElectricSUV.com understands that there will be two versions of the MB.EA platform, one called MB.EA-M, for mid-size electric cars, and one called MB.EA-L, for large-sized electric cars.
+TopElectricSUV.com understands that there will be two variants of the MB.EA platform: the MB.EA-M, designed for mid-size electric cars, and the MB.EA-L, intended for larger electric vehicles.

 Design